maise-guide/maise/README.md

 5 Use 'make --jobs' for full compilation, 'make clean' for cleaning most relevant  objects, and 'make clean-all' for cleaning all objects.

+A “check” script is available in the examples/ directory which can be run after compiling the maise to ensure the proper functionality of the code.
+This script automatically checks for the performance of the code in parsing the data, training the neural network, and evaluating a crystal structure.
+If the compilation is fine the “check” script will output so; otherwise error logs will be provided with further information about the issue.

 ---
 ## Input